 One of the available tools for nanoscale characterization is QCM-D technology.
 QCM technology has long been used to monitor thin film deposition in the vacuum or gas phases.
 After it was shown that QCM could, in fact, also be used in the liquid phase, something which was long thought impossible, the number of applications for QCM has increased dramatically.
 One of the first areas of application in the liquid phase, where QCM-D technology was used, was in the area of biomaterials.
 Here, there was a need to understand what makes a material biocompatible.
 This could be investigated with QCM-D by following how physiologically relevant biomolecules would interact with the biomaterial surface.

 QCM-D usage has since expanded into a vast range of areas where surface interaction processes need to be understood and controlled.
-Common applications are, for example, studies of biological surfaces and interfaces, such as the design and evaluation of biosensors, biomaterials, drug-delivery vessels and the characterization of protein surface interactions.
+Common applications are, for example, studies of biological surfaces and interfaces, such as the design and evaluation of biosensors, biomaterials, drug-delivery vessels, analysis of lipid-based systems, polymer layers and protein surface interactions.
 Other areas where the technology is used are in the development and evaluation of cleaning products and cleaning protocols.
 Here, QCM-D is used to evaluate the soil removal efficiency of surfactants, enzymes and detergents, and supports the design of more efficient products and protocols.
-The technology is also used in the context of water filtration membranes, in nanoparticle related areas such as nanomedicines and drug delivery, nanotoxicology, as well as many, many more areas where nanoscale properties and processes need to be understood and controlled to optimize the macroscale outcome.
+The technology is also used in the context of water filtration membranes, in nanoparticle related areas such as nanomedicines and nanotoxicology, as well as many, many more areas where nanoscale properties and processes need to be understood and controlled to optimize the macroscale outcome.

 Figure 1.
 QCM-D technology is used to study nanoscale surface interaction processes taking place all around us.